Jit2005git/DSA_C/README.md

-this is a folder of some dsa questions which i am learning while studying
+This is a folder of some dsa questions which i am learning while studying